software-patterns/workshop/quotations.md

 > DeWeese asks, "What if the machine is wrong and I feel peaceful about it?"

 > "What's more common is that you feel unpeaceful even if it's right [. . .].
-In this case, if you're worried, it isn't right.
-That means it isn't checked out thoroughly enough.
+You haven't completed the ultimate requirement of achieving peace of mind because you feel these instructions were too complicated and you may not have understood them correctly."

+(Compare C.A.: "It is a subtle kind of freedom from internal contradictions.")

+**p.
+167**

+> "The craftsman isn't ever following a single line of instruction. [. . .]
+The material and his thoughts are changing together in a progression of changes until his mind's at rest at the same time the material's right."

+**p.
+176**

+> It seemed as though every rule [Phaedrus] honestly tried to discover with [his students] and learn with them was so full of exceptions and contradictions and qualifications and confusions that he wished he'd never come across the rule in the first place.

 **p.
 209**